-The Presto and Athena integration has known limitations in its behavior.
+The Presto, Trino, and Athena integration has known limitations in its behavior.

 Whenever Delta Lake generates updated manifests, it atomically overwrites existing manifest files.
-Therefore, Presto and Athena will always see a consistent view of the data files; it will see all of the old version files or all of the new version files.
-However, the granularity of the consistency guarantees depends on whether the table is partitioned or not.
+Therefore, Presto, Trino, and Athena will always see a consistent view of the data files; it will see all of the old version files or all of the new version files.
+However, the granularity of the consistency guarantees depends on whether or not the table is partitioned.

 - Unpartitioned tables: All the files names are written in one manifest file which is updated atomically.
-In this case Presto and Athena will see full table snapshot consistency.
+In this case Presto, Trino, and Athena will see full table snapshot consistency.

 - Partitioned tables: A manifest file is partitioned in the same Hive-partitioning-style directory structure as the original Delta table.
-This means that each partition is updated atomically, and Presto or Athena will see a consistent view of each partition but not a consistent view across partitions.
+This means that each partition is updated atomically, and Presto, Trino, or Athena will see a consistent view of each partition but not a consistent view across partitions.
 Furthermore, since all manifests of all partitions cannot be updated together, concurrent attempts to generate manifests can lead to different partitions having manifests of different versions.
 While this consistency guarantee under data change is weaker than that of reading Delta tables with Spark, it is still stronger than formats like Parquet as they do not provide partition-level consistency.

-Depending on what storage system you are using for Delta tables, it is possible to get incorrect results when Presto or Athena concurrently queries the manifest while the manifest files are being rewritten.
+Depending on what storage system you are using for Delta tables, it is possible to get incorrect results when Presto, Trino, or Athena concurrently queries the manifest while the manifest files are being rewritten.
 In file system implementations that lack atomic file overwrites, a manifest file may be momentarily unavailable.
-Hence, use manifests with caution if their updates are likely to coincide with queries from Presto or Athena.
+Hence, use manifests with caution if their updates are likely to coincide with queries from Presto, Trino, or Athena.

-Very large numbers of files can hurt the performance of Presto and Athena.
-Hence we recommend that you compact the files of the table before generating the manifests.
-We suggest that the number of files should not exceed 1000 (for the entire unpartitioned table or for each partition in a partitioned table).
+Very large numbers of files can hurt the performance of Presto, Trino, and Athena.
+Hence Databricks recommends that you compact the files of the table before generating the manifests.
+The number of files should not exceed 1000 (for the entire unpartitioned table or for each partition in a partitioned table).

 Delta Lake supports schema evolution and queries on a Delta table automatically use the latest schema regardless of the schema defined in the table in the Hive metastore.
-However, Presto or Athena uses the schema defined in the Hive metastore and will not query with the updated schema until the table used by Presto or Athena is redefined to have the updated schema.
+However, Presto, Trino, or Athena uses the schema defined in the Hive metastore and will not query with the updated schema until the table used by Presto, Trino, or Athena is redefined to have the updated schema.